Love By Design

 Unique, eco-friendly playwear designed by Savannah’s Lane Huerta has children’s imaginations soaring

-Even though her superhero capes have been featured on ABC World News Tonight and have been special-ordered from different corners of the world—from Europe to Korea to New Zealand—the truth is that Lane Huerta was never really that much into superheroes.
+Even though her superhero capes have been featured on ABC World News Tonight and have been special-ordered from different corners of the world—from Europe to Korea to New Zealand—the truth is that Lane Huerta was never really that

 “I was not a fanatic of that stuff as a child,” Huerta says.
 “But I did love to play dress-up.
 We used bed sheets for costumes and cardboard boxes for cars, the same things that my daughter does now.”

 Huerta was always a fanatic, however, of the arts.

 “Ever since I was little, I painted, drew, and built things,” Huerta recalls.
 “My grandmother was an artist, and I knew that I had to be in the arts in some fashion.”